TLChilton/mailspring-bushido/README.md

 2. [Just download the master branch](https://github.com/NeoMahler/mailspring-idido)
 3. Open `Mailspring` -> `Install new theme...`

+## Uninstalling
+This is the procedure I've discovered for uninstalling themes.

+1. Remove the theme's directory from your Mailspring/packages folder.
+2. In Mailspring go to "Developer->Reload"
+3. Restart Mailspring and the theme will no longer be in the themes settings

 ## Differences between Ido and Idido
 This is a list of the differences between both themes: